NYU-Molecular-Pathology/snsxt/README.md

 # Components

-Code and components of the `snsxt` program are contained in the `snsxt` directory, including the following:
+`snsxt` uses the [`util`](https://github.com/NYU-Molecular-Pathology/util) submodule for expanded functionality and features, including the following:

 ## `config`